abdelhadi-haddadi/hugo-blog-app/content/c-flow-control.md

 title = "C# flow control"
 date = 2025-08-27T23:23:04.290+01:00
 draft = false
 description = "In this article we cover the flow control in C#.
-We define several keywords that enable us to control the flow of a C# program. " image = "" imageBig = "" categories = ["csharp"]
+We define several keywords that enable us to control the flow of a C# program." image = "" imageBig = "" categories = ["csharp"]